-Name origin: Tagea matches Greek ταγεια ‘the office of ταγος commander or ruler, a concept developed particularly in Thessaly, northern Greece. Ταγεω ‘to be ruler’ probably descended from PIE *tag- ‘to set in order’ A similar, and possibly confusable, PIE root *deuk- ‘to lead’ also shows up in early personal names such as Prasutagus.
-There seems to be no Celtic cognate but OE -toga ‘leader’ showed up in compounds such as Heretoga Ďarmy commanderí, cognate with Herzog.
+Name origin: Tagea matches Greek ταγεια, the office of Tagus (Greek ταγος), commander or ruler, a concept developed particularly in Thessaly, northern Greece. Ταγεω ‘to be ruler’ probably descended from PIE *tag- ‘to set in order’ A similar, and possibly confusable, PIE root *deuk- ‘to lead’ survived in OE -toga ‘leader’ and in compounds such as Heretoga Ďarmy commanderí, cognate with Herzog.